 Also, just because you can pack people into your car doesn’t mean they all should be at your campsite.
 If you plan to have more people at your campsite, it is polite to rent another campsite to accommodate them.

 Obey the campground speed limit.
 It should be posted on a sign upon entering the campground.
 You can ask the camp host if you are not sure.
-Usually, the speed limit will be 5 mph.
+Usually, the speed limit is five mph.
 I have never seen it more than that.